Skip to Content

 • Final Decree of Divorce: Once all issues are resolved, a final decree of divorce is prepared and signed by the judge, officially terminating the marriage.

-To discuss the details of your divorce case, contact our Denton County divorce attorneys online or call (972) 402-6367 today.
+To discuss the details of your divorce matter, contact our Denton County divorce attorneys online or call (972) 402-6367 today.

-Can I Make My Spouse Pay for My Divorce Lawyer in Texas?
+Who Pays for Your Divorce Lawyer in Texas?

 The Denton divorce lawyers of North Texas Family Lawyers have decades of combined experience in family law.
-Each of our family law attorneys is noted for legal prowess and client service.
-This translates to knowing how to obtain favorable results for our clients in even the most contentious divorces.
+Each of our family law attorneys is renowned for legal acumen and client service.
+This knowledge translates to knowing how to achieve favorable outcomes for our clients in even the most contentious divorces.
+Our attorneys take the time to ensure you understand these financial implications, providing you with detailed insights into potential strategies and how they might impact your case.

 In Texas, the average divorce takes six months to a year, depending on the case's complexity.
-An uncomplicated, uncontested divorce could take as little as two-to-three months.
+An uncomplicated, uncontested divorce could take as little as two to three months.
+The timeline can extend with financial disputes or if significant assets and custody issues arise.
+Understanding these timelines can help you set realistic expectations and prepare accordingly.

 The law in Texas requires a 60-day waiting period from when a person files for divorce.
-This rule is a 60-day "cooling off" period for spouses to consider dissolving their marriage entirely.
+This rule acts as a 60-day "cooling off" period for spouses to reconsider dissolving their marriage entirely and ensure that divorce is the desired outcome.
+It is important to use this time to finalize any necessary preparatory steps, such as gathering financial documents or pursuing counseling, which can ease the transition.

 • adultery